Venezuelan leader Maduro declares he is a ‘decent man’ during court appearance

-‘Captured’ Venezuelan leader Maduro declares he is a ‘decent man’ as he appears in US court on drug charges
+Venezuelan leader Maduro calls himself a ‘prisoner of war’ as he appears in US court on drug charges

-Nicolás Maduro and his wife Cilia Flores both declared their innocence while entering not guilty pleas Monday afternoon
+Nicolás Maduro and his wife Cilia Flores declared their innocence in a federal courthouse in New York after their capture by US forces

 Venezuelan leader Nicolás Maduro and his wife Cilia Flores pleaded not guilty to four charges related to allegations that the ousted president and top officials in his administration steered a massive cocaine trafficking operation.

-Maduro and Flores shuffled into a federal courtroom in Manhattan in black short-sleeve v-neck T-shirts covering orange prison garb with khaki pants and orange slip-on shoes.
+Maduro and Flores — wearing black v-neck T-shirts covering orange prison garb with khaki pants and orange slip-on shoes — shuffled into a Manhattan federal courtroom Monday for their first appearance before a judge after their capture by U.S. forces.

-He scribbled notes throughout the hearing on a white notepad and listened intently on headphones with an interpreter translating for him.
-He leaned on his elbows and tented his fingers, appearing to concentrate as New York District Judge Albin Hellerstein explained the rules of evidence and their rights as defendants
+The ousted president scribbled notes on a white notepad throughout the 30-minute hearing and listened intently on headphones with an interpreter translating for him.
+He leaned on his elbows and tented his fingers, appearing to concentrate as New York District Judge Alvin Hellerstein explained the rules of evidence and their rights as defendants.

-Asked to identify himself, Maduro stood up from a long desk and spoke clearly and confidently in Spanish as he called himself president of Venezuela and a “prisoner of war” who was “captured” in Caracas.
+Maduro — speaking clearly and confidently in Spanish — towered over the long desk in front of him as he identified himself as the president of Venezuela and a “prisoner of war” who was “captured” in Caracas.

+Flores, who identified herself as the first lady of Venezuela, similarly declared her innocence.

+Speaking through an interpreter, she said she is “not guilty” and “completely innocent.”

-The couple appeared before a judge two days after they were captured in Caracas, Venezuela, during a deadly U.S. military operation, the culmination of Donald Trump’s months-long pressure campaign to topple Maduro’s government and “run” the nation with oil companies in tow.
+The couple appeared before Judge Hellerstein two days after they were captured in Caracas during a deadly U.S. military operation, the culmination of Donald Trump’s months-long pressure campaign to topple Maduro’s government and “run” the nation with oil companies in tow.

 After his capture, federal law enforcement officers brought a handcuffed Maduro to the Metropolitan Detention Center, a federal facility in Brooklyn, where he will remain imprisoned as a legal battle continues.